nhsland/futurenhs-platform/frontend/README.md

 ### Cypress

-Cypress tests for chrome and firefox currently run as part of our pipeline.
+Cypress tests run as part of our CI pipeline.
 It's also possible to run in a local browser before pushing code.

-To run tests, execute the desired commandy:
+To run tests, execute the following command:

-- a local server, stub graphql server and test runner: `yarn cypress:local`.
+- for a local server, stub graphql server and test runner: `yarn cypress:local`.

 This will open the test runner.
 You can then select a test you want to run and which browser (Chrome/Firefox/Chromium Edge) you would like to run it in.